mhewedy/spwrap/README.md

 **Note**: You can override the result code default success value setting system property `spwarp.success_code` to any `short` value.

+**Note**: When the Stored procedure have input and output parameters, input parameters should come first and then the output parameters and then the 2 additional output parameters of the status code and message.

 ## Step 1 (Create The Domain Object):
 Here's the Java Domain class: